A famous visiting preacher, the Rev. Johnson, is wrapping up his message on sacrificial love. He concludes with a story:

 But beyond the human level, there is a second, more profound issue: God has forbidden us to “bear false witness” (Exod 20:16).
 The ninth commandment has to do in the first instance with speaking under oath in judicial proceedings.
 Then as now, the Israelites had to remember that “they were under oath” when they spoke about what they had seen with their own eyes.
 One of the things God hates most is “a lying witness who testifies falsely” (Prov 6:19).
 In God’s kingdom, the truth will out.

 Okay, so a preacher does not speak “under oath” when he tells a white lie or an exaggerated or invented story.
 Nevertheless, we can make a good case that the rule about false testimony applies equally.
 When a preacher is in the pulpit, he does not put his hand on the Bible and swear to tell the truth, but does that differ much from opening the Bible and claiming to tell God’s truth?
 I’ve never seen a preacher struck down in mid-sermon, but given the sloppy handling of truth that goes on, that’s probabably due only to divine mercy.
 The Scripture tells us that “every idle word that men shall speak, they shall give account thereof in the day of judgment” (Matt 12:36).
-If that verse applies to everyday conversation, how much more should it apply to those who claim to be truth-tellers on God’s behalf.
+If that verse applies to everyday conversation, how much more should it apply to those who claim to be truth-tellers on God’s behalf?
 When we use untruth to support God’s message, we imply that God hasn’t given us enough material, and we have to make up stuff in order to make a compelling story.

 Let’s make sure the Bible hasn’t left us with an out.
 First, Jesus told stories that hadn’t really happened.
 Once he told his followers about a father with two sons; the younger one cashed in his inheritance and spent it wickedly (Luke 15:11-32).
 So far as we know, this was not a real-life family that Jesus knew from back in Nazareth.
 It was fiction; yet he didn’t start off with, “Now, this didn’t really happen, but it’s a good illustration anyway.”
 Was Jesus telling a “whopper” in order to make a point about forgiveness?
-Not at all: he taught in a culture where religious teachers commonly invented little stories to make a point.
+Not at all: he taught in a culture where religious teachers commonly invented little fictional stories to make a point.
 My favorite Jewish parable goes like this:

 Some men go out in a small boat.
-Once they’re out over deep water, one man takes out a drill and starts to make a hole in the bottom of the boat.
+Once they’re out over deep water, one man takes out a drill and starts to make a hole in the floor of the boat.
 His friends tell him to stop, since they’re starting to sink.
 He responds, “What does it matter to you?
 I’m only making a hole in my part of the boat.”
 They respond, “Because the water will come up and flood the boat for us all.”

 The point of the story is, one person’s actions affect the whole nation of Israel.
 In the same way, Jesus’ audience would “hear” a parable as fiction, with or without a label.
-When he told about how the Good Samaritan stopped at an inn to leave the wounded man, it’s unlikely that anyone would call out, “Sir, which hotel did he go to?”
+When he told about how the Good Samaritan stopped at an inn to leave the wounded man, it’s unlikely that anyone would call out, “Sir, which hotel did he go to?
+The Marriott?”
 The audience would have known that it was just a story.
 You will forgive the parallel: a parable in Jesus’ day would have been as recognizable as a story today that begins, “Okay, so a priest, a minister and a rabbi go into a bar…” No-one thinks to ask, “Oh, which bar?”
 Likewise, in this blog, I wrote assuming that readers would get that “Rev. Johnson” is not a real person.

 I suspect that a preacher with a whopper assumes that his story wouldn’t be so gripping unless it’s labeled “now this really happened.”
 It’s a doubtful assumption: I will remember the Good Samaritan long after the Little Jimmy story is forgotten.